 The concentration of DNA should be determined by fluorometric quantitation using the Qubit 3.0 Fluorometer (Thermo Fisher Scientific cat. no. Q33216).
-DNA input of 40-160 ng is recommended for the GeneRead QIAact AIT DNA UMI Kit.
-For high-quality DNA from reference cell lines, DNA input of 40 ng is recommended.
-For unknown or lower quality FFPE DNA, DNA input of 160 ng is recommended.
-For FFPE DNA, lower input amounts down to 40 ng are possible, however this will lead to fewer sequenced UMIs and depending on the DNA quality may lead to reduced variant detection sensitivity.
+A minimum DNA input of 40 ng is recommended for the GeneRead QIAact Lung DNA UMI Panel.

-\ When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
+\ When working with chemicals, always wear a suitable lab coat, disposable gloves and protective goggles.
 For more information, please consult the appropriate safety data sheets (SDSs), available from the product supplier.